ahmedlaouar/orbac.owl/README.md

-# 🛡️ ORBAC-LLM: Conflict Resolution & Explanation with Ontologies and LLMs
+# 🛡️ OrBAC-LLM: Conflict Resolution & Explanation with Ontologies and LLMs

 This project addresses **access conflict resolution in ORBAC (Organization-Based Access Control)** policies using an **acceptance-based method**, and enhances it by generating **human-friendly natural language explanations** using **Large Language Models (LLMs)**.